Isaac-Stamatelakis/factory_roguelite/README.md

   * Signal Conduits that transfer On/Off Signals.
   * Matrix Conduits which connect Tile Entities to a larger item system.
 * Five different types of Recipes:
-  * Energy, generator, passive, burner which are used by their respective Machines.
+  * Energy, generator, passive, burner, which are used by their respective Machines.
-  * Transmutation Recipes which modify the state of a Transmutable Item [Ingot -> Plate].
+  * Transmutation Recipes which modify the state of a Transmutable Item [Ingot -> Plate, Ingot -> Wire, Plate -> Dust, etc].
+* Item Information User Interface with six displays contextual information about items.
+  * Item Inputs and Outputs from Machines / Recipe Processors.
+  * If item can be burned, fuel duration and fuel usages.
+  * If item can be chiseled, item chisel states.
+  * If item can be found in a cave, item cave distrubtions
+  * If item is dropped by an mob, mob item drop distrubtions.
+  * If item is transmutable, transmutation material information.
 * Two Types of Entities:
   *  Item Entities which can be picked up by the player.
   *  Mob Entities can be attacked by the player and may attack the player.
 * Questbook that guides players through the game and rewards them for completing quests such as item retrieval, visiting a dimension, and more.
-* In game text chat and many commands the player can use if their world has cheat mode enabled.
+* Text chat and many commands the player can use if their world has cheat mode enabled.
-* Item Catalogue
 * Four types of Robot Tools each with many upgrades:
   * Laser Drill that breaks blocks, backgrounds, and can suck up fluids.
-Multi-Hit, Speed, VeinMine, and Magnet Upgrades.
+Multi-Hit, Speed, VeinMine, Fortune, and Magnet Upgrades.
   * Laser Gun that shoots lasers.
 Fire Rate, Multi-Shot and Explosion Upgrades.
-  * Laser Cutters that breaks conduits.
-VeinMine and Magnet Upgrades.
+  * Laser Cutters that breaks Conduits.
+VeinMine, Magnet Upgrades and Break-All Upgrades.
   * Buildinator which can Rotate, Hammer [Tile -> Slab -> Stair -> etc], and Chisel Tiles.
 Multi-Hit Upgrades.
 * Player Robot Upgrades:
   * Speed, Jump Height, Reach, Health, Bonus Jumps, and Energy.